jcast24/Receipt-Processor/README.md

 Primarily written in C# and the ASP.NET framework to handle the API and its request.

-I also have the project written in Go linked here: [add link]
+I also have the project written in Go linked here: [Receipt-Processor in Go](https://github.com/jcast24/Receipt-Processor-Go)

 ## API Specification